Who are you?

 In the end, I understood that I am a Loving person, but for many years I wasn’t being loving because I believed that I didn’t deserve to be loved.
 In my mind, I wasn’t lovable, so how could I be loving?
 I wasn’t enough to be loved, so how could I be loving back?
 That was the reason for not setting my boundaries.
 Thus, I wasn’t being true to myself.

-Love isn’t accepting everything others ask for.
+Love isn’t accepting everything someone else asks for.
 Love comes from you.
 So, start by loving yourself.
 Love is setting your boundaries and sticking with it.
-Love is respecting yourself and then respecting others.
-Love is to be kind, loving, compassionate and tolerant with yourself and then others.
-Love is to be authentically you and allowing others to be authentic when with you.
+Love is respecting yourself and then respecting those around you.
+Love is to be kind, loving, compassionate and tolerant with yourself and then with someone else.
+Love is to be authentically you and allowing other people to be authentic when with you.
 Love is knowing what you’re willing to let go to help someone else and what you’re not willing to let go even if someone asks for your help.
 Love is not to judge, not even yourself, well, specially yourself.
-Self-love reflects onto others!
+Self-love reflects onto those around you!
 It’s like a reflection from your inner self to someone else.
-If you feel loved, if you love yourself, you’ll love others, because you are reflecting your own self-love.
+If you feel loved, if you love yourself, you’ll love someone else, because you are reflecting your own self-love.

 This are the big differences between being loving or being a doormat!